plazajan/Prolog-Arrays/README.md

 >Backtracking:
       The second call fails.

-2. putIntoArrayM(Array, Position, Element)
+    (2)  putIntoArrayM(Array, Position, Element)

-   exactly like putIntoArray(Array, Position, Element) except that the
+>exactly like putIntoArray(Array, Position, Element) except that the
    following messages are supplied for the purpose of debugging:
    "ERROR!
 Incorrect specification of the position Position.
     putIntoArrayM failed."
    "The element put in the position Position is not
     pseudo-unifiable with the element stored.
     putIntoArrayM failed."

-3. getFromArray(Array, Position, Element)
+    (3)  getFromArray(Array, Position, Element)

-   Arguments:
+>Arguments:
-      Array - a term representing array
+      `Array` - a term representing array
-      Position - a non-empty list of natural numbers (>=0)
+      `Position` - a non-empty list of natural numbers (>=0)
-      Element - a term (typically a variable)
+      `Element` - a term (typically a variable)

-   Result:
+>Result:
-      Element is pseudo-unified with the term stored at the Position.
+      `Element` is pseudo-unified with the term stored at the `Position`.
 If
       terms do not unify the procedure fails.
 If this place is empty or there
       is only a variable the procedure fails.

-   Backtracking:
+>Backtracking:
       The second call fails.

-4. changeArray(Array, Position, NewElement, NewArray)
+    (4)  changeArray(Array, Position, NewElement, NewArray)

-   Arguments:
+>Arguments:
-      Array - a term representing array
+      `Array` - a term representing array
-      Position - a non-empty list of natural numbers (>=0)
+      `Position` - a non-empty list of natural numbers (>=0)
-      NewElement - a term (typically atom but variables and open terms allowed
+      `NewElement` - a term (typically atom but variables and open terms allowed
-   NewArray - a variable
+   `NewArray` - a variable

-   Result:
+>Result:
       NewArray becomes a term representing the array containing the
-      elements Array that contains except Position where NewElement is
+      elements Array that contains except `Position` where `NewElement` is
-      stored.
-Array and NewArray have a large part of their structure in
+      stored. `Array` and `NewArray` have a large part of their structure in
-      common; therefore it is advised not to use Array after NewArray is
+      common; therefore it is advised not to use `Array` after `NewArray` is
       obtained - some changes made to Array may cause changes to
-      NewArray, some others need not.
+      `NewArray`, some others need not.

-   Backtracking:
+>Backtracking:
       The second call fails.

 5. lastInArray(Array, Position, Element)